Expertise

 In Bulgaria, does the data protection authority publish information on cases involving individual fines, including fines imposed or other procedural steps (e.g. on its website or in its annual report)?
 Are the affected companies identifiable in such publications?

 Yes, there is a section on the CPDP’s website where decisions are made publicly available.
 Furthermore, information on the decisions is published in the CPDP’s monthly newsletter, which is available online.
 A summary of the CPDP’s decisions is included in its annual report.
-The involved parties are generally not identifiable unless the case is of public interest.
-Fined entities are generally not anonymised in press releases.
+The parties involved are generally not identifiable, unless the case is of public interest.
+Sanctioned entities are generally not anonymised in press releases.

 Skyscrapers in the business district of Sofia, Bulgaria